audeering/audmodel/docs/usage.rst

 ``audmodel`` uses lock files to avoid race conditions when trying to access the same file.
-You can only use a shared cache on the same platform as the file lock mechanism is not cross platform compatible.
+You can only use a shared cache on the same platform as the file lock mechanism is not cross-platform compatible.

 .. jupyter-execute::